Last updated on April 6, 2020, at 10:15 a.m.

 Prom has ben postponed until further notice at both Smith County High School and Gordonsville High School.

 ACT has decided to reschedule the April 4, 2020, National ACT® test date to their June 13 and July 18 test dates in response to concerns regarding the spread of the coronavirus (COVID-19).

 Carthage City Hall is currently closed to the public.
-This is a precautionary measure for the health and safety of the public as well as employees, and it will remain in effect through March 31, 2020.
-Cash payments for city bills should resume on April 1, 2020.
+April 15, 2020, is the rescheduled date for the Town of Carthage to resume taking cash payments for water bills.
 To pay by mail, please send checks to: Town of Carthage, P.O.
 Box 259, Carthage, TN 37030.
 To pay by credit card, call 615-735-1881 ext.
 202. There will be no cut-offs for non-payment during this time.
-All business will be conducted by phone during this time.
+All business will be conducted by phone.